2025 Baylor Bears football team

-The 2025 Baylor Bears football team represent Baylor University as a member of the Big 12 Conference during the 2025 NCAA Division I FBS football season.
-Led by sixth-year head coach Dave Aranda, the Bears play home games at McLane Stadium located in Waco, Texas.
+The 2025 Baylor Bears football team represented Baylor University as a member of the Big 12 Conference during the 2025 NCAA Division I FBS football season.
+Led by sixth-year head coach Dave Aranda, the Bears played home games at McLane Stadium located in Waco, Texas.

+The Baylor Bears drew an average home attendance of 39,447, down from 42,302 in 2024.